-Earlier this year, Disney introduced a new program that allows you to reserve rides in either park from your phone.
-Disney MaxPass is a paid FASTPASS service that you can activate on your smartphone after you have entered a park for the day.
+Disney MaxPass is a paid service that allows you to reserve rides in either park from your phone.
+You can activate on your smartphone after you have entered a park for the day.
 It helps you save time and energy because it saves you the walk to collect a FASTPASS ticket.
 It sometimes offers earlier return windows than free FASTPASS.
 This lets you get more rides in during your visit.
 MaxPass also comes with the bonus of unlimited Disney PhotoPass downloads.

 Not all FASTPASSES are distributed equally.
 Some popular rides run out of FASTPASS windows much faster than others.
 Guardians of the Galaxy — Mission: BREAKOUT! , Radiator Springs Racers and Space Mountain are usually the first rides to run out.
 Many other attractions have FASTPASS availability late into the night.
 Disneyland usually has more choices later in the day than Disney California Adventure.
 Knowing this can toadally help you get a jump on using the FASTPASS service to your advantage.

-Two of the most popular Disney shows — Fantasmic! and World of Color — utilize the FASTPASS system.
-These FASTPASS return times must be collected in person.
-BONUS — they do not conflict with ride FASTPASS distribution.
+Two of the most popular Disney shows — Fantasmic! and World of Color* — utilize the FASTPASS system, but as a bonus they are unconnected to the rest of the FASTPASS system.
 You can collect a show FASTPASS and immediately collect a ride FASTPASS.
 Keep in mind that you can usually use your FASTPASS five minutes early and five to 10 minutes after the window ends.
 That’s good to know just in case the holiday crowds slow you down.

 It’s best to enter the parks with a plan.
 Check out the park entertainment calendar online and note show times.
 Ask your family what their must-do rides are.
 Perhaps you want to get a FASTPASS for Fantasmic!
 This is definitely your first stop of the day before they run out.
 Figure out when you want to see the holiday parade or fireworks.
 Listing your priorities and making a plan can help ensure that your family gets to experience their top attractions.
 Keep in mind that our Disneyland Resort Park Plans will help year-round.
 Yes, even during Disneyland at Thanksgiving!